NickJGG/pz-mod-stats/README.md

 Set `STEAM_API_KEY` in the project's environment variables if you want live star ratings; without it, `up`/`down` come back null exactly as they do in CI.

-Note that `DATA_REPO` in `index.html` is hardcoded, because once the page is served from Vercel there's no `github.io` hostname left to derive it from.
+`DATA_REPO` is hardcoded rather than derived from the hostname: served from Vercel there's no `github.io` name to read it from.
+Change it if you fork or rename the repo, or the charts will quietly load nothing.

 Two Steam endpoints are involved: